-With star formation history information, we quantify the timescale over which the suppression of central star formation occurs in the AGN galaxies.
-The evolution of radial SFR profiles, and newly-introduced radial quenching profiles, reveal that quenching occurs in the center of the AGN galaxies over Gyr-timescales.
-Irrespective of morphology and stellar mass, central quenching began in the AGN galaxies ${\sim}$\,$6$\,Gyr ago ($z\,{\sim}\,0.7$), taking place over the next few Gyrs.
+With SFH information, we quantify the timescale over which the suppression of central star formation occurs in the AGN galaxies.
+The evolution of radial SFR profiles, and newly introduced radial quenching profiles, reveal that quenching occurs in the center of the AGN galaxies over Gyr-timescales.
+Irrespective of morphology and stellar mass, central quenching began in the AGN galaxies ${\sim}$\,$6$\,Gyr ago ($z\,{\sim}\,0.7$), taking place over the next few gigayears.
 This suggests that integrated AGN accretion is required for AGN feedback to suppress star formation, in agreement with simulations \citep{TerrazasAGNTNG, PiotrowskaAGNTNG}.
-Furthermore, we find that the AGN galaxies are not preferentially in the process of quenching, with their position in the green valley instead owing to central SFR suppression, which occurred several Gyr ago.
+Furthermore, we find that the AGN galaxies are not preferentially in the process of quenching, with their position in the green valley instead owing to central SFR suppression, which occurred several gigayears ago.

 A subset of the AGNs are quiescent at the time of observation, which was, in some cases, caused by a recent, rapid period of quenching that may have been driven by AGN feedback.
-More frequently, however, the AGN galaxies host some star formation at the time of observation, with centrally-suppressed SFRs.
-This is consistent with the picture that AGN feedback does not necessarily couple efficiently to the ISM, preventing AGN feedback from driving efficient galaxy-wide quenching (see \citealt{TorreyFIREAGN}).
-That being said, the similarity in quenching trends between the AGN galaxies and elliptical, high-stellar control mass galaxies suggests that AGN feedback (in no-longer active galaxies) may have played a role in driving these galaxies to quiescence.
+More frequently, however, the AGN galaxies host some star formation at the time of observation, with centrally suppressed SFRs.
+This is consistent with the picture that AGN feedback does not necessarily couple efficiently to the ISM, limiting the effectiveness of AGN feedback in driving galaxy-wide quenching (see \citealt{TorreyFIREAGN}).
+That being said, the similarity in quenching trends between the AGN galaxies and elliptical high-stellar control galaxies suggests that AGN feedback (in no-longer active galaxies) may have played a role in driving these galaxies to quiescence.

 This work establishes that AGN feedback can suppress the central star formation of low-redshift galaxies, and provides observational constraints on the extent and timescale of AGN-driven quenching.
-Our results favour a scenario in which integrated AGN feedback (rather than an instantaneous outflows) is required to significantly affect star formation, and indicate that AGN feedback may be inefficient in driving galaxy-wide quenching in low-redshift galaxies, instead leaving them in the green valley.
+Our results favor a scenario in which integrated AGN feedback (rather than an instantaneous outflow) is required to significantly affect star formation, and indicate that AGN feedback may be inefficient in driving galaxy-wide quenching in low-redshift galaxies, instead leaving them in the green valley.